 - For the girls // Interested in more of a relaxing girls' day?
-Head over the Butler Winery.
-Grab a table on their patio — they have outdoor heaters in case the weather is a bit nippy — and order a flight of six wines to sample.
+Head over to Butler Winery and grab a table on their patio — they have outdoor heaters in case the weather is a bit chilly — and order a flight of six wines to sample.
 Sit back and take in their beautiful seven-acre vineyard while you chat with your crew and sip your wine-of-choice.

 - For the rainy day // If the weather is chilly or rainy, we recommend checking out a museum or two — Bloomington has over a dozen to choose from!
 Traveling with kids?
-WonderLab is a science & technology children’s museum that will hold their attention for hours.
+WonderLab Museum is a children's science & technology center that will hold their attention for hours.
 History buff?
-Check out Lilly Library, home to a number of incredible artifacts, including one of the original Gutenberg Bibles.
-Cook Hall & Assembly Hall give you tons of history on Hoosier basketball through interactive screens and displays.
-If you aren't lodging at the Tibetan Mongolian Buddhist Cultural Center, stop by to visit its 100+ acres of land and learn about Tibetan & Mongolian customs, art, and traditions.
+Check out the Lilly Library, home to millions of incredible artifacts, including one of the original Gutenberg Bibles.
+Cook Hall and Simon Skojdt Assembly Hall give you tons of history on Hoosier Basketball through interactive screens and displays.

 7:00 pm: Dinner & Drinks

-Treat yourself to an incredible dinner from one of Bloomington's best restaurants — Cardinal Spirits and Malibu Grill are two eateries that are sure to leave your taste buds impressed and your stomach satisfied.
-Cardinal Spirits is our only distillery in town.
-They pride themselves on their craft cocktails, award-winning spirits, and locally-sourced, seasonally-inspired food.
-While the distillery is currently carryout-only due to the ongoing pandemic, you can pick up your order — cocktails and all — and head over to nearby Switchyard Park to snag one of their many picnic tables.
+Treat yourself to an incredible dinner at one of Bloomington's most upscale restaurants — Cardinal Spirits and Malibu Grill are two eateries that are sure to leave your taste buds impressed and your stomach satisfied.
+Cardinal Spirits is our sole distillery; taking pride in its craft cocktails, award-winning spirits, and locally-sourced, seasonally-inspired food.

 Malibu Grill is a California-style restaurant that specializes in steaks & seafood.
 Voted the best restaurant in Bloomington several times, Malibu Grill is a popular destination for those seeking delicious food and a casual atmosphere.
 Indoor & outdoor seating is available, and the eatery keeps families in mind by offering a kids menu.
 Their location on The Square is a plus if you're interested in having a night on the town after dinner.